approov/quickstart-ios-swift-grpc/REFERENCE.md

 It is possible to pass an empty `config` string to indicate that no initialization is required.
 Only do this if you are also using a different Approov quickstart in your app (which will use the same underlying Approov SDK) and this will have been initialized first.

 ## proceedOnNetworkFail
 If `proceedOnNetworkFail` is set to `true` then this indicates that the networking should proceed anyway if it is not possible to obtain an Approov token due to a networking failure.
-If this is called then the backend API can receive calls without the expected Approov token header being added, or without header/query parameter substitutions being made.
+If this is called then the backend API can receive calls without the expected Approov token header being added, or without header substitutions being made.
 This should only ever be used if there is some particular reason, perhaps due to local network conditions, that you believe that traffic to the Approov cloud service will be particularly problematic.

 ```swift
 public static var proceedOnNetworkFail: Bool